TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 A "state" may be anything ranging from a set of particles at certain positions, a set of pixels describing a minion, concentrations of chemical substances in a reactor tank, to population sizes of different species.
-Thinking mathematically we would describe such an input-output interpretation as a transformation (or: function, map, mapping, operator, .... )
+Thinking mathematically we would describe such an input-output interpretation as a transformation (or: function, map, mapping, operator, etc. ).

 $$
    T: \mathbb{R}^n \to \mathbb{R}^m.